BenTMatthews/SpoonCMS/README.md

 }
 ```

 And you now have it installed and can access the admin page at the path you specificy.
-You will also have a reference to the SpoonData class to access your content like so
+You will also have a reference to the SpoonData class using dependency injection to access your content like so

 ```
 public class HomeController : Controller